Inga alba

 Inga alba is a species of tree from the family Fabaceae, native to Central and South America.
 The common name in English is white inga.

 Description

 Inga alba can grow up to 40 m in height.
 It has red bark and 4 to 5 leaf pairs (occasionally 3 or 6 pairs), with the distal pair 6.1–10 cm long and 2.5—7.7 cm wide.
 The rachis is 5—13.5 cm long and wingless.
 The glands are cone-shaped, the stipules obsolete.
 The inflorescences are short, the shaft is 4–20 mm long and the rachis 5–8 mm long.
 The flowers are pale green and the stamen are white.
 The fruits are flat up to 14 cm long and 2 cm wide.
-It flowers between August and November and bares fruit between January and March.
+It flowers between August and November and bears fruit between January and March.

 Distribution

 Inga alba's distribution ranges from Mexico and Central America down to Peru, Bolivia and Brazil in South America.